steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 ⚠️ Testing here is extremely tricky; Apple saves absolute paths in the binary, so if you happen to have the same username on the build machine and your test machine, it might work, but it fails somewhere else.
 It also seems that LLDB uses the shared module cache, so you need to delete DerivedData on every run.
 And (see later in this article), *where* you store the example and which *other files* you store also play into this — dare I say, this was extremely confusing and frustrating to debug.

-I ended up creating a fresh virtual machine, with a generic username with snapshots, to ensure correct reproducibility.
+I ended up creating a fresh virtual machine with a generic username with snapshots to ensure correct reproducibility.
 We also enabled `BUILD_LIBRARY_FOR_DISTRIBUTION` between the current release (9.3.3) and the upcoming version (9.4), which again changed the example results.

 In mixed-mode projects, debugging works, but LLDB complains: